Hawaiideveloper/CyberCafeDamaris/README.md

-I love you Mom, Damaris, Alidzy, and King.
+I love you GOD, Mom Damaris, Alidzy, and King!
 I pray our businesses are so successful that you all can buy anything you want and have all the time in the world to buy and enjoy them.
 Damaris, I pray we get enough money to finish all the property construction and make some good things happen for us

 https://hawaiideveloper.github.io/nicalista/